guoyanghg/Overwatch/README.md

 * Model design

-The function of feature extraction is implemented by using three convolutional layers.
+The feature extraction function is implemented by using three convolutional layers.
 After the convolution, the two heads are separated, and each head completes the corresponding classification task.
-For the enemy identification (Classifier-C), since the mark adopts one-hot form, the loss function selects the cross-entropy.
-For direction identification (Classifier-D), the loss function selects the mean square error (MSE).
+For the enemy identification (Classifier-C), we use cross-entropy as loss function.
+For direction identification (Classifier-D), the loss function is the mean square error (MSE).